mbarova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 {{< alert title="Note" color="primary" >}}When new Linux kernels and distributions are released, Axway modifies and tests its products for stability and reliability on these platforms.
 Axway makes every effort to add support for new kernels and distributions in a timely manner.
 However, until a kernel or distribution is added to this list, its use with API Gateway is not supported.
 Axway endeavors to support any generally popular Linux distribution on a release that the vendor still supports.{{< /alert >}}

-Your Linux system must have the `LANG` environment variable set.
+Your Linux system must have the `LC_CTYPE` environment variable set.
 If this variable is not configured correctly, your system might have issues handling Unicode characters in file names.
 A full installation of Linux should configure this for you automatically.
 If you are running the API Gateway in a Docker image that you have built, set this variable in your Dockerfile as follows:

 ```
-ENV LANG=en_US.UTF-8
+LC_CTYPE=en_US.UTF-8
 ```

 This variable is automatically set for you in EMT mode.